 Are you planning to change your wordpress theme?
+What wordpress theme is that !
 It is not a big deal.
-Changing wordpress theme is easy enough for novice to do.
+Changing wp theme is easy enough for novice to do.
 However, lesser-known fact especially to new wordpress bloggers is that this mundane operation may lead to unthinkable circumstances.
 WordPress is not this simple CMS.
 You may lose important data you cannot afford to lose at any cost, until and unless you take some precautionary steps before changing wordpress theme.

 Here is the reason behind this.
 WordPress themes differ a lot from each other in various aspects.
 Layout options, menus, functions can be 180 degrees opposite to one another.

 In this post, we will tell you about 11 things you should do before you change wordpress theme of your blog or website.
 Otherwise, be ready for disaster.